hubvu/kubeadm-single-node/README.md

 ### Contributing

-* Contribution guidelines for this project can be found in [Contributing](./CONTRIBUTING.md) document.
+* Contribution guidelines for this project can be found in the [Contributing](./CONTRIBUTING.md) document.

 ### Acknowledgments